Effects are super awesome! Everything playing in Resolume can be manipulated by effects. All of the audio and all of the video.

 Like Sources, Effect Clips can be assigned a duration as well, so you can use them with the Auto Pilot too.

-We keep a list of all the FFGL plugins we know about.
+We have a thread on our forum where links to plugins are shared among VJ's.
 Note that for Resolume 6 and up, the plugin needs to be compiled for 64 bit.

 To load a 3rd party plugin, simply copy the .dll (PC) or .bundle (Mac) file to the 'Extra effects' subfolder in Resolume's user folder in Documents.
 Restart Resolume, and your plugin will be loaded automatically.
 If you like, you can also add your own custom folder to scan during startup.